JoeBarnett1224/NumericalMethodsCalculator/README.md

 # Numerical Methods Calculator

-A calculator which implement various numerical methods and includes support for many special functions.
+A calculator which implements various numerical methods and includes support for many special functions.
 ___
 ## About The Project